 Dental plaque is a sticky, off-white layer that forms on the surface of teeth soon after eating.
-It is created when the animal’s alkaline saliva reacts with food residues.
-The plaque deposits promote the growth of harmful bacteria, which can penetrate under the gums and cause inflammation and bleeding (gingivitis).
-This can lead to deeper inflammation, abscesses, decay and tooth loss (periodontal disease).
+It is created when your pet’s alkaline saliva reacts with food residues.
+These deposits promote the growth of harmful bacteria.
+If plaque penetrates under their gums, it causes inflammation, bad breath and bleeding (gingivitis).
+Unchecked, this can lead to deeper inflammation, abscesses, decay and tooth loss (periodontal disease).

 If not removed, dental plaque reacts with mineral salts (calcium phosphate) in the saliva and hardens to create tartar.
 As this process starts within 24 hours of eating it is vital to remove the deposits with a pet plaque remover on a daily basis to prevent the formation of tartar.